DinghaiZ/3-prime-READS-plus/README.md

 **Part 3.
 Alternative polyadenylation (APA) analyais** (Coming soon.)
 1. Identify genes with alternative polyadenylation.
-2. Gene ontology (GO) analysis.
+2. Automatically design isoform-specific qPCR primers for validation of alternative polyadenylation
-3. Cis-element analysis.
+3. Gene ontology (GO) analysis.
-4. Use machine learning to model alternative polyadenylation.
+4. Use machine learning to identify features that may contribute to alternative polyadenylation

 ## What are in each folder?